akkhayar/docs.akkhayar.com/docs/about-akkhayar/values-and-principles.md

 ## Social Work
 The founding principle of Akkhayar is to provide a platform for the next generation of developers to gain experience and to build their portfolio.

-Our open sourced model and transperancy enables us to achieve this goal:
+Our open-sourced model and transperancy enables us to achieve this goal:

-1. Since the software is open sourced, the community can contribute to the project and learn from it.
+1. Since the software is open-sourced, the community can contribute to the project and learn from it.
 2. Since the organization is transparent, the community can see how the organization is run and learn from it.